A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: The Proposed Methodology

 As is common in mixed-membership SBMs, we define a categorical sampling model for the dyad-specific group memberships, $z_{pq}$ and $u_{pq}$, so that

-where the probability that node $p$ of family~1 (node $q$ of family~2) instantiates a group on any possible interaction is given by $\boldsymbol{\pi}_p$ ($\boldsymbol{\psi}_q$) --- a $K_1$-dimensional ($K_2$-dimensional) probability vector usually known as the \emph{mixed-membership} (represented as the pie charts for each node in Figure~\ref{fig:intuition}).
+where the probability that node $p$ of family~1 (node $q$ of family~2) belongs to a latent group on any possible interaction is given by $\boldsymbol{\pi}_p$ ($\boldsymbol{\psi}_q$) --- a $K_1$-dimensional ($K_2$-dimensional) probability vector usually known as the \emph{mixed-membership} vector (represented as the pie charts for each node in Figure~\ref{fig:intuition}).

-Furthermore, our model goes beyond this standard formulation by incorporating node-level information.
+Furthermore, our model incorporates node-level information.
 This is a critical feature of the model because it incorporates (monadic) senator and bill level predictor information directly into the definition of the mixed-membership probabilities of latent groups.
-These covariates themselves affect the cosponsorship likelihood through the resulting instantiated element of the blockmodel.
-Specifically, we assume that the mixed-membership probability vectors are generated according to a Dirichlet distribution with concentration parameters that are a function of node covariates,
+These covariates themselves predict the cosponsorship likelihood through the resulting instantiated element of the blockmodel.
+Specifically, we assume that the mixed-membership probability vectors are generated by a Dirichlet distribution with concentration parameters that are a function of node covariates,\footnote{Refer to Section S.1 of the Online SI for a plate diagram illustrating the full model, including monadic and dyadic components.}

 where hyper-parameter vectors $\boldsymbol{\beta}_{1g}$ and $\boldsymbol{\beta}_{2h}$ contain regression coefficients associated with the $g$th and $h$th groups of vertex families~1~and~2, respectively.